dansmyers/HonorsThesisGuide/README.md

 ### Scheduling

-I recommend blocking out a window of at least 30 minutes (45 or 60 minutes is better) on each day, Monday through Friday.
+Block out a window of at least 30 minutes (45 or 60 minutes is better) on each day, Monday through Friday.
 This is your **scheduled research time** and you **will not schedule anything else** during this block.
 Treat it like a class.

 We'll have a scheduled meeting once per week.
 Working in regular sessions will ensure that you're prepared for our meetings so we can use them effectively to review what you've worked on and determine the next steps for the upcoming week.